golfmak 2010

 4. To run the operation like a business, and to make a profit

 In the opinion of the writer, me, the fourth reason is the only reason a person or group should invest in a golf course.
 The first three reasons are, in my opinion, a scenario for financial disaster.
 If any of the first three reasons are yours, convert your thinking to number four!
 Reason number four can satisfy the first three reasons (round and round we go), but if you make any decisions based on the first three, the word 'business' is quickly eliminated.
-December 2004: I've seen the same mistake over and over: Financial disasters when the opportunity was so promising!
+I've seen the same mistake over and over: Financial disasters when the opportunity was so promising!

 THE MISSION STATEMENT

 To be competitive, a golf course needs good greens, good fairways, good tees, and properly groomed bunkers.
 It needs to be a reasonable test of golfing skill.
 It must be competitively priced.
-If your target is located in a highly competitive neighborhood, the only advantage you can have over competitors may be service.
+If your target is located in a highly competitive neighborhood, the only advantage you can have over competitors may be course conditions and service.
 You must be committed to providing superlative service and maintaining spotlessly clean surroundings as your most important operational rule.
 "You must be prepared to fix problems immediately."
 Without that kind of commitment the golf community will abandon you.
-December 2004: Take a real good look around.
+April 2012: Take a real good look around.
 So few golf course owners review their properties - like: Are the comfort stations and rain shelters clean?

 MAIN OBSTACLES TO YOUR MISSION STATEMENT